orbtl-ai/DebrisScan/README.md

 DebrisScan is a web-based app for automatically counting marine debris in your aerial images (typically collected from drones).
 The app is designed to be flexible and user-friendly.
-Further, DebrisScan and its underlying technologies are completely free and open source; eliminating startup costs and lowering the barriers of entry for researchers and citizen scientists alike to begin applying AI workflows to the measurement and management of marine debris.
+Further, DebrisScan and its underlying technologies are completely free and open source, eliminating startup costs and lowering the barriers of entry for researchers and citizen scientists alike to begin applying AI workflows to the measurement and management of marine debris.